HelenaMaslowska/bombs-online/README.md

 # Bombs Online
 Bombs online is 2D game made on Linux Ubuntu 18.04.
 Rules are simple:
 1. Be the last one to stand!

-Ok, there are more rules...
+Ok, there are some other rules...

 ## Rules
 2. Use ```w, a, s, d``` to move and ```x``` to place bombs.